protesilaos/prot16-xfce4-terminal/README.md

 ## Installation

+### Distro package

+If you use Arch Linux or derivatives, you can get these themes from the [AUR](https://aur.archlinux.org/packages/prot16-xfce4-terminal/).

 ### With install script

 Open a new terminal and add the following command.
 This will download and then run the install script.
 The script will copy all the `.theme` files into their relevant location, specifically `/usr/share/xfce4/terminal/colorschemes/`.
 It requires sudo privileges.